 AVOID: Yogurt and most dairy, it’s known to cause stomach issues during workouts.
 It makes sense when you consider what happens to dairy when heated…it curdles!!

-There’s no need to carb-load for a 10K either.
+There’s no need to carb-load the week before for a 10K either.

 In fact, carb-loading could weigh you down and increase your risk for the runner’s trots next morning.
 Eat a normal meal the night before.
 If you’re at risk for runners trots during races, forego any vegetables, beans, or other fibrous food at dinner the night before.